 Yes!
 Banana is honestly one of my favorite fruits to pair with matcha—it’s sweet and tropical but not overpowering.
 Sometimes bananas can lean more toward caramel and vanilla, and sometimes melony, depending on their ripeness.

-Banana’s very unique flavor profile works well with matcha’s bold flavor, and the slight tang balances out matcha’s somewhat bitter flavor.
+Banana’s very unique flavor profile works well with matcha’s bold flavor.
+The slight tang balances out matcha’s somewhat bitterness, and the tropical sweetness is so good with an umami counterpart.
 In my experience, matcha pairs well with contrasting flavors, so most fruits pair well with it.

 This combination tastes great with milk and just takes matcha to a whole other level.